JSMonk/sweet-monads/iterator/README.md

 Create `LazyIterator` without element which was contained in provided `LazyIterator`.

-_Warrning_: Be careful, provided as argument iterator should be iterated for the computation.
+_Warning_: Be careful, provided as argument iterator should be iterated for the computation.
 So it doesn't work with infinity iterable objects.

 ```typescript
 function except<I>(other: LazyIterator<I>): LazyIterator<I>;
 ```

-- `other: LazyIterator<I>` - `LazyIterator` whith element which should be excluded from `this` `LazyIterator`
+- `other: LazyIterator<I>` - `LazyIterator` with element which should be excluded from `this` `LazyIterator`
 - Returns `LazyIterator` that doesn't contain elements from `other` `LazyIterator`.

 ```typescript